Account Search Logout

 “That’s him,” Eadaoin replies, nodding.

 “He’s called Skipio by his friends,” says Alon.
-“Decurion by his underlings,”
+“Decurion by his underlings, most of them are Gauls from the continent.”

-“The battle king calls him Lucius Scipio Servius.”
-Eadaoin puts herself between his glare and her brother.
+“The battle king calls him Lucius Skipio Servius,” Eadaoin tells him.
 “All these damned wolves have three names.
 Some go by the middle name, and others by the first,”

 “Marcus Castor Junius calls him Skipio,” says Alon.